marcnguyen76/Airbnb_project/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Data was obtained from Kaggle.
-For more information, use the following links:
+Data was obtained from Kaggle. <br>
+For more information, use the following links: <br>
-For Seattle Airbnb use: https://www.kaggle.com/airbnb/seattle/data For Boston Airbnb use: https://www.kaggle.com/airbnb/boston
+For Seattle Airbnb use: https://www.kaggle.com/airbnb/seattle/data <br>
+For Boston Airbnb use: https://www.kaggle.com/airbnb/boston